 Who can take part?
-We are looking to recruit adults who have asthma of every severity.
-In total we require 100 participants, 50 based in London and 50 in Manchester.
+We are looking to recruit adults who have asthma and take regular inhaled steroids.
+In total we require 30 participants, 15 based in London and 15 in Manchester.

 What will I be asked to do?
 This research occurs alongside your normal asthma care plan.
 This means that you will continue to attend your normal GP and hospital appointments and will continue to take your medication as necessary and as determined by your usual healthcare team.
-In addition to your normal asthma care, we will ask you to attend a single hospital-based induction visit and to monitor your asthma with a variety of mHealth and home-monitoring systems for a one year period.
+In addition to your normal asthma care, we will ask you to attend a single hospital-based induction visit, where a member of the research team will discuss your medical history and conduct some routine tests.
+Following this, patients will be asked to monitor their asthma with a variety of mHealth and home-monitoring systems for a period of 3 months.

 When will this study be recruiting?
-Recruitment is ongoing.
+From June 2018.

 Who is conducting the research?
-This project has received funding from the European Union's Horizon 2020 Framework Programme for Research and Innovation under grant agreement no 643607 (http://www.myaircoach.eu/myaircoach).
+This project has received funding from the European Union's Horizon 2020 Framework Programme for Research and Innovation under grant agreement no 643607 (myAirCoach website).

 The project team is a multi-disciplinary group of specialists in asthma, computer modelling, health technology and patient involvement.

-This particular research project is being run by Dr Stephen Fowler and Dr Andrew Simpson at the University Hospital of South Manchester and by Prof. Fan Chung, Dr Omar Usmani and Dr Matteo Bonini at the Royal Brompton Hospital, Imperial College of London.
+This particular research project is being run by Dr Stephen Fowler and Marcia Soares at the Wythenshawe Hospital in Manchester and by Prof. Fan Chung and Dr Omar Usmani at the Royal Brompton Hospital, Imperial College of London.

 Who has reviewed the study?
 This research project has been reviewed by an independent group of people – a research ethics committee (REC) - to protect your rights, safety and well-being.
 This study was given favourable review and has received ethical approval.